sdmunozsierra/dotfiles-old/README.md

 # dotfiles
 Contain my .config files for many Linux programs

+## (NEW SECTION) ArchScripts
+These are basically scripts that will install everything I need if I screw up my machine (which is something very probable due to my humanity).
+As right now all of them do what they are called to do install_* (install something)

 ## Programs that you've installed
 ### System Related
 * neofetch